Top 15 Colorful Hummingbird Flowers to Grow

 Size: 1 to 4 feet tall

 Penstemons are North American natives that come in many forms.
 It’s best to plant those that are native to your area.
-They’re low-maintenance if you place them in full sun and soil with excellent drainage; they hate wet feet, especially in the winter.
+These hummingbird flowers are low-maintenance if you place them in full sun and soil with excellent drainage; they hate wet feet, especially in the winter.

 Hosta Species, Zones 3 to 9